 Cities continue to demonstrate their leadership in addressing climate change, developing CAPs as a statement of local commitment to reduce GHG emissions.
 By including actions to reduce the carbon footprint of consumption, they provide a powerful platform for legitimizing sustainable consumption as part of the climate solution.
 When these plans identify specific objectives and actions for reducing community consumption-related emissions, they become a mechanism for implementing sustainable consumption.
 Such planning efforts, accompanied by a work program with dedicated budget and staff resources, allow communities to pursue real reductions.
 See the CBEI Guidebook for guidance and tools for addressing consumption in CAPs.

 Potential City Roles

-Demonstrate/Own—implement internal climate action strategies, such as institutional purchasing policies, within the city that reflect the consumption based carbon emissions analysis.
+- Demonstrate/Own—implement internal climate action strategies, such as institutional purchasing policies, within the city that reflect a consumption-based carbon emissions analysis.

 Implementation Challenges and Potential Solutions

 Measuring and tracking progress toward reaching the CAP goals may be difficult.
-Measurement tools are still under development and there are few, if any, legitimate methods for analyzing changes in local consumption patterns.
+Measurement tools are still under development but the CBEI Guidebook offers guidance for evaluating progress in reducing consumption-based emissions.

 Cities like Portland, Eugene, Denver and Minneapolis, are setting important examples for bringing sustainable consumption into climate action planning.
 Innovation like this from leading cities is helping to legitimize and advance the work at the municipal level.
 Most plans, however, still emphasize waste-oriented solutions that fall short of addressing consumption and its upstream impacts.
 Efforts at zero waste, resource recovery and product stewardship, while important, need to be accompanied by actions that target consumption and promote low-carbon choices.